Our biggest loot-bag idea list yet—no candy included!

-Below are 75 great ideas for non-edible, junk-free, inexpensive loot to fill those favour bags for party guests.
+Below are 75 great ideas for sugar-free, junk-free, inexpensive loot to fill those favour bags for party guests.
 Live in Toronto or the GTA?
 Here are some of our favourite places to buy loot bag supplies.

 Books & Games